Hebrews

 iv] Interpretation:

 Given the example of the great-ones of faith, believers are to apply themselves in their Christian life as an athlete applies themselves to their chosen sport.
 We cannot run the race "unless we have first got rid of everything that would hinder us, the sins that cling to us and keep us back", Neil, v1.
-In running the race we are to set our eyes on Jesus who has run the race before us, reached the goal, won the prize and so has set the path for us to follow and coaches us (and sometimes carries us!) in order that we may share in the prize, v2.
+In running the race, we are to set our eyes on Jesus.
+He has run the race before us, reached the goal and won the prize; he has set the path for us to follow and coaches us (and sometimes carries us!) in order that we may share in the prize, v2.
 And "when [we] become weary on the way, and grow faint at heart because there seems no end to the trials [we] have to endure, let [us] consider Jesus", Bruce, let us compare our situation with his.
-He did not lose heart, but endured the cross and is now enthroned in heaven.
+He didn't lose heart, but endured the cross and is now enthroned in heaven, so let us persevere in faith as he persevered.
 By focusing on Jesus "we will not grow weary and lose heart", v3.

 Text - 12:1

-Looking to Jesus, v1-3: a) The Christian life is a race to be run by all of us, v1-2.
-First, let us lay aside all that hinders: In chapter 11 our author lists some great ones of the past who persevered in difficult times by holding onto the promises of God.
-In the face of difficult circumstances they trusted God, even though the circumstance they faced seemed to deny what they believed.
-From the witness of these great ones the writer encourages us do likewise.
-Let us run the race set before us with patient endurance that we may gain the promised prize, cf. 1Cor.9:24.
-First, let us discard all that can "easily entangle", all that can "easily distract".
+Looking to Jesus, v1-3: i] The Christian life is a race to be run by all of us, v1-2.
+First, let us lay aside all that hinders: In chapter 11, the Rhetor lists some great ones of the past who persevered in difficult times by holding onto the promises of God.
+In the face of difficult circumstances, they trusted God, even though the circumstance they faced seemed to deny what they believed.
+From the witness of these great ones the Rhetor encourages us to do likewise.
+So, his first piece of advice is that we run the race set before us with patient endurance in order that we may gain the promised prize, cf., 1Cor.9:24.
+Let us discard all that can "easily entangle", all that can "easily distract".
 Let us cast off every weight which slows us down, every sin which drags on us, holds us back, trips us up; let us set aside every "sin that clings so closely", NRSV.

-toigaroun "therefore" - An emphatic form of gar drawing a logical conclusion, "So therefore".
+toigaroun "therefore" - therefore.
+An emphatic form of gar drawing a logical conclusion, "So therefore".

-perikeimenon (perikeimai) pres. part. "are surrounded" - [..... a cloud of witnesses] surrounding, bounding [us].
+perikeimenon (perikeimai) pres. part. "are surrounded" - [such a cloud of witnesses] surrounding, bounding.
 The participle is adjectival, attributive, limiting "a cloud of witnesses", witnesses "who surround us".
 These "witnesses" are the men and women of faith, chapter 11.
+"Cloud" meaning "throng", gives us "many witnesses".
+"Surrounded by a vast crowd of spectators", Barclay.
+The genitive "witnesses" is adjectival, descriptive, limiting "cloud", "a host made up of witnesses".
+Possibly moving toward the idea of "martyrs", Moffatt, cf., Bruce p347, but maybe it is the angelic host who cheer the runners on to the finish line.

-trecwmen (trecw) subj. "let us run" - Hortatory subjunctive.
+trecwmen (trecw) subj. "let us run" - let us run.
+Hortatory subjunctive.

-dia + gen. "with [perseverance]" - This prepositional phrase is best treated as attendant circumstance, as NIV.
-It is an unusual way of expressing attendant circumstance, but given the abundance of participles it is an understandable choice, cf. Rom.8:25 for a similar construction.
+dia + gen. "with" - through, by means of [endurance, perseverance, fortitude].
+Ellingworth classifies this prepositional phrase as attendant circumstance, as NIV.
+It is an unusual way of expressing attendant circumstance, but given the abundance of participles it is an understandable choice, cf., Rom.8:25 for a similar construction.
+Adverbial is also possible, expressing manner of running, "let us run, without faltering, the race which is set before us".

 v2

 Second, let us set our eyes on Jesus, v2.
 The second piece of advice is that we focus on the performance of a classic athlete.
 Jesus is the supreme example of the Christian athlete who has run the race and reached the goal.
 That is why he is the "pioneer" (trail-blazer, or pathfinder, is better than the NIV "author") of the life of faith.
 In the running of his race, Jesus faced the full weight of suffering which comes upon those who choose to submit to the living God rather than the powers of this age.
 Jesus "endured the cross", "scorning its shame", setting aside the joys of earthly life.
-This is why he is the "perfecter of faith" ("our" is not in the Gk.); he sets the perfect example.
-Against all odds, Jesus trusted the will of God, living it out day-by-day.
+This is why he is the "perfecter of faith" ("our" is not in the Gk.) in the sense of being the perfect example.
+In the few years of his ministry, Jesus demonstrates what it means to persevere in faith day-by-day.

-ton ... archgon kai teleiwthn "the author and perfecter" - pioneer, trail-blazer, author, leader, founder, prince / and / perfecter.
+ton ... archgon kai teleiwthn "the author and perfecter" - the pioneer, trail-blazer, author, leader, founder, prince / and / perfecter.
+Together standing in apposition to "Jesus".
 Possibly "beginning and end" is being implied; "the founder of our faith and the one who brings it to perfection", Cassirer.
+Possibly the sense is that Jesus is both the example and source of faith.

 anti + gen. "for" - instead of.
 This preposition very rarely takes a causal sense, "for / because of", which meaning would imply that Jesus endured the cross because he wanted to gain the joy set before him; "in order to reach his own appointed joy", Moffatt.
-The more likely meanings are either i] "in the place of", expressing exchange, or ii] "instead of", expressing substitution.
-Either way, it was only exchange/substitution for a time.
+The more likely meanings are either a) "in the place of", expressing exchange, or b) "instead of", expressing substitution.
+Either way, it was only exchange / substitution for a time.
 Ellingworth has a take on this prepositional clause which he ultimately doesn't accept, but which is worth considering; "Instead of (earthly) joy which was within his grasp, Jesus endured the cross and thus obtained greater joy in heaven."
 Most commentators / translators opt for "because of / for the sake of" = "for", the "joy" being heavenly.

-katafronhsaV (katafronew) aor. part. "scorning [its shame]" - having scorned, despised.
+katafronhsaV (katafronew) aor. part. "scorning" - having scorned, disregarded, despised [shame].
 Attendant circumstance participle expressing action accompanying the verb "endured", "endured .... and scorned ....", although possibly adverbial, concessive, "endured the cross although scorned its shame", even possibly modal, expressing how he endured the cross, "thinking nothing of its shame", Moffatt.

-kekaqiken (kaqizw) perf. "sat down" - he has sat down.
-The perfect tense is taken to express a past event with ongoing consequences, or simply stative.
+kekaqiken (kaqizw) perf. "sat down" - [and] he has sat down.
+The perfect tense is taken to express a past event with ongoing consequences, but here possibly just stative.
 Jesus is even now sitting at the right hand of the Ancient of Days bringing all things into subjection to himself.

 v3